paulstothard/cgview_comparison_tool/README.md

 ## CCT citation

 [Grant JR, Arantes AS, Stothard P (2012) Comparing thousands of circular genomes using the CGView Comparison Tool.
 BMC Genomics 13:202.](https://pubmed.ncbi.nlm.nih.gov/22621371/)

+## Use CCT online

+[Proksee](https://proksee.ca) uses a [JavaScript version of CGView](https://github.com/stothard-group/cgview-js) to create interactive, web-based maps.
+Proksee is suitable for generating maps comparing up to five genomes.

 ## Using the CCT Docker image